El Rushbo and the Limbaugh Institute for Advanced Conservative Studies.

 All they knew was that Benghazi was some guy over in the Middle East that did something with the ambassador.

-It was actually the Benghazi thing was a really big, big thing, but I've been kind of listening from time to time over the past few years because I came into work one day and it was before not this last election, the first other election.
+It was actually the Benghazi thing was a really big, big thing, but I've been kind of listening from time to time over the past few years because I came into work one day and it was before, not this last election, the first other election.

-I happened to see this nice looking black man on TV on the regular news talking about how parents need to be held accountable, and that was really all I caught.
+I happened to see this nice-looking black man on TV on the regular news talking about how parents need to be held accountable.

-And I went into work the next day and I said, So there's this senator guy that's gonna be running for president, his name's something Obama something or other, and I think he might be awesome.
+And I went into work the next day and I said, so there's this senator guy that's going to be running for president.

 And my boss hit the roof.

-And I kind of started paying a little bit of attention here and there, but then I had a baby, I got busy, I was doing some stuff, I haven't really been paying attention, a little bit here, a little bit there.
+And I kind of started paying a little bit of attention here and there, but then I had a baby.

-You have because you know you were the person you have perfectly described the low information voter that we're trying to reach.
+You have, because you know you were the person, you have perfectly described the low-information voter that we're trying to reach.

-So busy with so many other things, dominated with lives by kids, so you listen to what they listen to, you watch what they watch, you catch 30 minutes of the local news, then you gotta go to bed.
+So, you listen to what they listen to, you watch what they watch, you catch 30 minutes of the local news, and then you got to go to bed.

-Your day's shot.
+Your day's shut.

-We understand that's what we're trying to reach.
+That's what we're trying to reach.

 Did you hear everything she said?

-She said they watch, we watch local news.
+She said, We watch local news.

 We've got so much going on in our lives, we don't pay attention.

-We watch local news, and he did an hour, you know, a minute and twelve seconds on this Benghazi guy who killed the ambassador, and then they throw it to a story about dead puppies found on the side of the highway, and the anchor says, yeah, they're always fighting about something over there.
+We watch local news, and he did an hour, you know, a minute and 12 seconds on this Benghazi guy who killed the ambassador, and then they throw it to a story about dead puppies found on the side of the highway.

-If that is the sum total of exposure to news that they have everywhere.
+What hope do people have if that is the sum total of exposure to news that they have everywhere?

 What hope do they have of being informed?

-That's why we've made it our mission here to bring low information voters into the fold.
+That's why we've made it our mission here to bring low-information voters into the fold.

-She had no idea she was a low information voter when she was.
+She had no idea she was a low-information voter when she was.

 What are you laughing at?

-This is a this is a compassionate project here.
+This is a compassionate project here.

-I'm I'm they're not stupid.
+They're not stupid.

 That's all they're exposed to.